 Do dummies protect against Sudden Infant Death Syndrome (SIDS)?

 The World Health Organisation promotes exclusive breastfeeding without bottles, teats or pacifiers17 but some studies have found that giving a baby a pacifier to fall asleep seems to be protective against the risk of sudden infant death syndrome (SIDS).
 Such studies need to be weighed against the fact that pacifiers can undermine breastfeeding which is itself protective against SIDS.
 A breastfed baby may not want or need a pacifier because sucking a dummy to fall asleep mimics breastfeeding to sleep 18.
-The Infant Sleep Information Source provides comprehensive discussions on this topic for health professionals 19 or parents20.
+BASIS—Baby Sleep Information Source provides comprehensive discussions on this topic for health professionals 19 or parents20.

 Who says what?